 USDA Rural Development

 We thank all of our supporters for making rural library service possible in the Embudo Valley watershed.
-If you would like to help support the Embudo Valley Library with a tax deductible donation, please contact the library to sign up as a monthly donor, or go to the SUPPORT US tab to make a one time contribution.
+If you would like to help support the Embudo Valley Library with a tax deductible donation, please contact the library, or go to the SUPPORT US tab on our website.
 Thank you!